thoughtbot/factory_bot/docs/src/inheritance/best-practices.md

 As mentioned above, it's good practice to define a basic factory for each class with only the attributes required to create it.
 Then, create more specific factories that inherit from this basic parent.
-Factory definitions are still code, so keep them DRY.